milanla/milanla/README.md

 ### Hi there!
 I'm Milan 👋

-🔭 I’m currently working at Thesis as a Frontend Engineer
+🔭 I’m currently working at TeePublic as a Frontend Engineer

 🐥 Connect with me on [codepen](https://codepen.io/milanla) | [twitter](https://twitter.com/codermilan) | [linkedin](https://www.linkedin.com/in/milan-sacher)
 <!--